 To request a name change, please email Anthony “Tony” Brown, Shift Supervisor and

 Coordinator of Technology, at firstname.lastname@example.org who will support you through this process.
 Please Note: You will not be required to pay the replacement fee of $15.00.

 There are many computer information systems throughout Goucher College.
 Many of these computer information systems have the capacity to include chosen names within programming parameters while others do not.
 The college administration has begun working as early as August 2017 to implement chosen first name use on college information systems, reports, and processes and plans to continue.
 Goucher is committed to improving these college information systems to provide a consistent and affirming nameexperience across all college services.

 No student is expected to navigate this process on their own.
 Anyone seeking support

-or resources can contact the Assistant Director for LGBTQIA Students for support.
+or resources can contact the Assistant Director for LGBTQ+ Students for support.
+If

 Summar Rai Torres (She/Her/Hers)

 The Center for Race, Equity, and Identity

 ATH 422, 1st Office